-- Site has a bus stop with transit service located adjacent to it, consistent with the standards of the applicable transit service provider: Allow up to a 20 percent reduction to the standard number of automobile parking spaces; - b.
+- a.
+Site has a bus stop with frequent transit service located adjacent to it, and the site's frontage is improved with a bus stop waiting shelter, consistent with the standards of the applicable transit service provider: Allow up to a 20 percent reduction to the standard number of automobile parking spaces; - b.
 Site has dedicated parking spaces for carpool or vanpool vehicles: Allow up to a 10 percent reduction to the standard number of automobile parking spaces; - c.
 Site has dedicated parking spaces for motorcycles, scooters, or electric carts: Allow reductions to the standard dimensions for parking spaces; - d.
-Site has more than the minimum number of required bicycle parking spaces: Allow up to a 5 percent reduction to the number of automobile parking spaces. - 2.
-The number of required off-street parking spaces may be reduced through the provision of shared parking, pursuant to Section 3.5.030.D.
-This may include a reduction based on available on-street parking located adjacent to the site. - C. Shared parking.
-Required parking facilities for two or more uses, structures, or parcels of land may be satisfied by the same parking facilities used jointly, to the extent that the owners or operators show that the need for parking facilities does not materially overlap (e.g., uses primarily of a daytime versus nighttime nature; weekday uses versus weekend uses), and provided that the right of joint use is evidenced by a recorded deed, lease, contract, or similar written instrument establishing the joint use.
-Shared parking requests shall be subject to review and approval through Site Design Review. - E. Parking Stall Design and Minimum Dimensions.
+Site has more than the minimum number of required bicycle parking spaces: Allow up to a 5 percent reduction to the number of automobile parking spaces.

+2. The number of required off-street parking spaces may be reduced through the provision of shared

+Shared parking.
+Required parking facilities for two or more uses, structures, or parcels of land may be satisfied by the same parking facilities used jointly.
+To the extent that the course the need for parking facilities does not materially overlap (e.g., uses primarily of a daytime versus nighttime nature; weekday uses versus weekend uses), and provided that the right of joint use is evidenced by a recorded deed, lease, contract, or similar written instrument establishing the joint use.
+Shared parking requests shall be subject to review and approval through Site Plan Review.

+E. Parking Stall Design and Minimum Dimensions.
 Where a new off-street parking area is proposed, or an existing off-street parking area is proposed for expansion, the entire parking area shall be improved in conformance with this Code.
 At a minimum the parking spaces and drive aisles shall be paved with asphalt, or concrete, provided the Americans with Disabilities Act requirements are met, and shall conform to the minimum dimensions in Table 3.5.030.E and the figures below.
 All off-street parking areas shall contain wheel stops, perimeter curbing, bollards, or other edging as required to prevent vehicles from damaging buildings or encroaching into walkways, landscapes, or the public right-of-way.
 Parking areas shall also provide for surface water management, pursuant to Section 3.6.050.
 Temporary Uses are approved by the City Manager.

-Table 3.5.030.E - Parking Area Minimum Dimensions

-STALL DEPTH AISLE WIDTH BAY WIDTH

-PARKING ANGLE < ° CURB LENGTH SINGLE DI DOUBLE D2 ONE WAY AI TWO WAY A2 ONE WAY BI TWO WAY B2 STRIPE LENGTH
+Table 3.5.030.E - Parking Area Minimum Dimensions PARKING STALL DEPTH AISLE WIDTH BAY V VIDTH STRIPE ANGLE CURB LENGTH SINGLE DOUBLE ONE TWO ONE TWO LENGTH < ° D1 D2 WAY WAY WAY WAY

+A1 A2 B1 B2

 90° 8'-6" 18' 36' 23' 23' 59' 59' 18'

 60° 10' 20' 40' 17' 18' 57' 58' 23'

 45° 12' 18'-6" 37' 13' 18' 50' 55' 26'-6"

 30° 17' 16'-6" 33' 12' 18' 45' 51' 32'-8"

 0° 22' 8'-6" 17' 12' 18' 29' 35' 8'-6"